 - Since you’re bowhunting life is a lot easier.
 No firearms permits are needed.
 Safely pack your bow and you’ll be set.

-- If you are hunting with a firearm there is some great information from First Lite's blog article linked here.
+- If you are hunting with a firearm there is some great information from Big Game Hunting Adventures here.

 New Zealand DOC Permit: It’s free, but you’ll need to carry one on you while hunting.
 These permits are for open hunting areas.
 Note: there are restricted hunting areas (much like our limited entry hunts) that you’ll need to apply for in our fall time if you want to hunt those areas.